LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/Electricity/README.md

 ## Functionality

-Application show locations with electricity and notify if electricity has gone by telegram
+Application shows locations with electricity and notify if electricity has gone by telegram

 ## How it implemented